jenny-122/ML-Term-Project/Copy-of-Proposal.md

     a.
 NumPy: For numerical computations and data manipulation.
     b.
 Pandas: For data manipulation, cleaning, and analysis.
     c.
 Scikit-learn (sklearn): For implementing machine learning models and performance evaluation.
-    d.
-PyTorch: If deep learning models are considered for prediction tasks.
 7. Group Members: Jenny Dinh (solo)

 ## Milestones: